ZaneUrbaneQ/BellaBeat-Case-Study/README.md

   theme_minimal()
 ```
 ![ggplot_1](https://github.com/ZaneUrbaneQ/BellaBeat-Case-Study/assets/173494641/e3b77438-cb74-46ed-bf61-e48fa83589a2)
-There are users that have not used Fitbit tracker for all the period.
-It looks like that some minuts don't go to right date.
-That could be because the sleep data is daily and could refer to 2 dates.From heat map looks like last date could be incompleat.
+Some users did not use the Fitbit tracker throughout the entire period.
+It appears that some minutes might not be correctly assigned to the right date, possibly due to sleep data being recorded daily and potentially spanning two dates.
+The heatmap suggests that the data for the last date might be incomplete.
-Lets look at average minutes per day.
+Next, let's examine the average minutes per day.
 ``` r
 Id_activity <- comb_daily_data %>%
   group_by(Id) %>%